grafluxe/git-continuous-integration-workflow/README.md

 If you find yourself constantly switching between projects via Bash, [this tool](https://github.com/Grafluxe/to.sh) will improve your workflow.

 My Bash profile can be found [here](https://gist.github.com/Grafluxe/0cbb0ef51151dc47ff04b4bc4f6cce3b).

-## Improvements

-If I missed an important detail or you want to propose a workflow improvement, feel free to message me or send over a PR.

 ## Further Reading